Ann Dowd: Theatre

 Dowd has appeared on Broadway three times.
 In 1993 she received the Clarence Derwent Award for her Broadway debut performance in the play Candida starring Mary Steenburgen.
 She next appeared in Taking Sides (1996) with Elizabeth Marvel, and Vera Farmiga, who was Dowd's understudy.
 In 2008 she appeared in The Seagull starring Carey Mulligan and Kristin Scott Thomas.
 Dowd has also won three Jeff Awards for her work in Chicago theatre, including a 1987 Best Supporting Actress award for her role as Emma Brookner in The Normal Heart.
 In 2007, Dowd played the role of Sister Aloysius in Doubt at the George Street Playhouse.
 The New York Times described her performance as "chilling" and said she was "masterful in this role."
 In 2011, Dowd performed Off-Broadway in Blood from a Stone, playing the mother of Ethan Hawke.
-In 2015, Dowd starred in Naomi Wallace's play, Night is a Room at Signature Theater.
+In 2015, Dowd starred in Naomi Wallace's play Night Is a Room at Signature Theater.

 Personal life

 Dowd and her husband, Lawrence "Larry" Arancio, both coach acting and are frequent collaborators.
 Arancio, who is from New York City, is a writer and acting chair for the CAP21 program who has also taught at the HB Studio and Columbia College Chicago.
-He has worked with Lady Gaga as her acting coach.
+Arancio has worked with Lady Gaga as her acting coach.
 Dowd and Arancio met while students in Chicago.
-They have three children, Liam, Emily, and Trust, and reside in New York City.
+They have three children, and reside in New York City.
 Dowd is a foster care advocate.
 Her alma mater College of the Holy Cross conferred an honorary Doctor of Fine Arts degree on her on May 27, 2016.